What is a Small Press, and Should You Publish With One?

 Small presses' willingness to look at unagented manuscripts is part and parcel of their greater appetite for risks.
 Just think: the Big 5 and their ilk are unabashedly commercial enterprises.
 Their unwavering attention to the bottom line can result in some enduring and thought-provoking reads.
 But there’s no denying that they’re more risk-averse than their indie counterparts.

 The big publishers operate with commercial viability as their polestar — one reason they require an agent to vouch for every manuscript they’re considering.
-Small presses, on the other hand, are willing to take on riskier prospects, whether that’s a memoir by a first-time author with zero name recognition, or a quirky literary experiment that straddles the line between genres.
+Small presses, on the other hand, are willing to take on riskier prospects, whether that’s a memoir by a first-time author with zero name recognition, a quirky literary experiment that straddles the line between genres, or a soft-spoken poetry book that muses on the nature of identity.
 Some small presses even cultivate their brands around their dedication to the weird, the uncategorizable, and the avant-garde — work that more mainstream presses won’t even touch.

 3. You’ll have more input throughout the process